DaedalusX652/hacker-terminal-game/README.md

 ### Option 1: Run on Replit (Recommended)

-1. Visit the project on Replit: [Hacker Terminal Simulator](https://replit.com/@YourUsername/HackerTerminalSimulator)
+1. Visit the project on Replit: [CipherStealth](https://replit.com/@cassiansl29/CipherStealth?v=1)
-2. Click the "Fork" button to create your own copy
+3. Click the "Fork" button to create your own copy
-3. Press the "Run" button to start the game
+4. Press the "Run" button to start the game

 ### Option 2: Local Installation